 Optional Features

-Qualifications
+Sports Coaching Qualifications

 You wouldn’t visit a doctor without the necessary medical qualifications, and you shouldn’t hire a coach without a proper background in exercise science, either.
 A coach does have a significant influence on your health, after all.
-That doesn’t mean every coach needs a master’s degree in ‘Sports and Exercise Science’, but a coach should be certified by one the following institutions:
+That doesn’t mean every coach needs a master’s degree in ‘Sports and Exercise Science’, but a coach should be certified by one of the following institutions:

 - National Strength & Conditioning Association (NSCA)